ContentMine/workshop-resources/software-tutorials/norma/norma-tutorial.md

 ...
 ```

-We first need to tidy up the `fulltext.html`-files.
-For this we pass the project folder with `-q`, specify input and output files with `-i` and `-o` and use `--html jsoup` for cleaning the html.
+We first need to tidy up the `fulltext.html`-files, since not all html-files may be *well-formed* in the sense of conforming to the [W3C-standard](http://www.w3.org/TR/html5/).
+This is necessary for documents to be parseable.
+There are some tools that try to ensure well-formedness of a document.
+For this we pass the project folder with `-q`, specify input and output files with `-i` and `-o` and use `--html jsoup` for cleaning up the html.
 ```bash
 $ norma \
     -q dinosaurs-htmls \